Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

-{\it Conclusions and outlook}.---In this work we have studied the steady states of a pair-driven-dissipative BH model of relevance for current quantum simulators based on superconducting-circuit arrays.
-We have shown that condensation occurs on modes laying on a ``Bose surface'', whose shape is determined by the geometry of the lattice and the chemical potential.
-For a generic shape or one that has shrunk into discrete points, we find condensation into a density wave with well-defined wave vector.
-In contrast, a nested surface leads to an exotic BEC covering a closed ring in momentum space.
+{\it Conclusions and outlook}.---In this work we have studied the steady states of a pair-driven-dissipative BH model of relevance for current quantum simulators based on superconducting-circuit arrays, and leading to unconventional superfluid states of relevance for condensed-matter.
+We have shown that the shape of a so-called ``Bose surface'' is crucial for the stead-state properties of driven-dissipative bosonic systems, reminiscing the behavior of interacting fermions at equilibrium.
 Future developments will include the analysis of models with flat bands (i.e., bands with constant $\varepsilon_\mathbf{k}$), where bosons can potentially condense into spatially-localized structures such as solitons.
-We will also study the nonclassical properties (quantum correlations) of this unconventional BECs by considering quantum fluctuations around their coherent-state bulk or more general ansatzes.

-{\it Acknowledgments}.---We thank Germ\'an J. de Valc\'arcel for useful suggestions.
-ZC is supported in part by the National Key Research and Development Program of China (Grant No. 2016YFA0302001), NSFC of China (Grant No. 11674221, No.11574200), the Project of Thousand Youth Talents, the Program Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning and the Shanghai Rising-Star program.
-We also acknowledge additional support from a Shanghai talent program.

 \begin{widetext}